SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### RECOVERIES

-Each hero has a limited number of Recoveries that they can use to heal themself.
+Each hero has a limited number of Recoveries that they can use to [[Heal|heal]] themself.
 Recoveries are a way to rally and get back some of the energy you lose in battle by taking a breather, accepting a little magical help from a conduit or troubadour, getting an allied tactician to inspire you with a rush of adrenaline, and so forth.
 Of course, your body can only rally so many times before your energy reserves are completely shot, so you have a limited number of recoveries as a result.

 When you spend a Recovery, you regain Stamina equal to your recovery value, which is one-third your Stamina maximum.

 ##### SPENDING RECOVERIES

-During combat encounters and similarly dangerous situations when time is tracked in rounds (see Combat), you can use the Catch Breath action to regain Stamina.
-See Catch Breath in Actions for more information.
-Some heroes have abilities that allow them or their allies to spend more Recoveries without using the Catch Breath action.
+During combat encounters and similarly dangerous situations when time is tracked in rounds (see Combat), you can use the [[Catch Breath]] action to regain Stamina.
+See [[Catch Breath]] in Actions for more information.
+Some heroes have abilities that allow them or their allies to spend more Recoveries without using the [[Catch Breath]] action.

 Outside of combat and other dangerous situations, you can spend Recoveries freely.